Your Plan of Action – the natural approach

 The specific carbohydrate diet (SCD) is a grain free diet, low in sugar and lactose.
 It was developed by Dr. Sidney Haas, a pediatrician, in the 1920’s as treatment for celiac disease.
 In 1987, Elaine Gottschall published “Breaking the Vicious Cycle”, after her daughter’s inflammatory bowel disease (IBD) improved with use of the SCD.

 The specific carbohydrate diet removes specific carbohydrates (polysaccharides, some oligosaccharides, disaccharides and polyols).
 It utilizes a system of “legal/illegal” foods and recommends very strict adherence.
 It recommends starting with an introduction diet and expanding the diet from there.
 Monosaccharides are permitted on the SCD diet due to the fact they have a single molecule (mono) structure that allows them to be easily absorbed.
 Complex carbohydrates such as disaccharides and polysaccharides which are not easily digested feed that bacteria in our gut.
-This can be helpful if they are feeding the beneficial bacteria but not so helpful when there is an overgrowth of bad bacteria being fed or bacteria in the wrong location (such as the small intestine) are being fed.
+This can be helpful if they are feeding the beneficial bacteria but not so helpful when there is an overgrowth of bad bacteria being fed or bacteria in the wrong location (such as the small intestine).

 Bi Phasic diet